Mousmi-Dave/Resort-Analysis-in-python/README.md

    (iii) Count of slope in Difficult's range.

-4.Total of Snow cannons per country.
+4. Total of Snow cannons per country.

 5. Highest & Lowest point in all over world.